 Let’s examine some other critical marketing KPI areas, including a few examples you can take home and leverage for the good of your own brand:

 There are few usual suspects that you can take into account, track and measure here.
-While they may seem basic, there’s a reason these KPIs are staples.
+While they may seem basic, there’s a reason these marketing performance KPIs are staples.

 Organic search KPIs